Skip to content

 Here are a few ideas to help you bond with your lovebird:

 • Spend time together every day.
-The best way to bond with your lovebird is to spend time together daily.
+Bond with your lovebird by spending daily time together.

 • Talk to your bird, offer it bits of food from your plate, and let it perch on your finger or shoulder.
-The more time you spend together, the stronger your bond will be.
+The more you’re together, the stronger your bond becomes.

 • Take your bird out of its cage.
-Lovebirds are very social creatures and love to explore.
-Whenever possible, take your bird out of its cage and let it fly around the room or play with its toys.
-Be sure to supervise your birds at all times, as they can get into mischief when left unsupervised.
+Lovebirds are social and curious.
+Take them out of the cage to fly around or play with toys.
+Always supervise to prevent mischief.

 • Play together.
-Lovebirds love to play, so take some time out of your day to play with your bird.
-Try playing simple games like fetch or hide-and-seek.
-Not only will you bond with your bird, but you’ll also have a lot of fun in the process!
+Lovebirds enjoy playing, so take time out of your day to engage in simple games like fetch or hide-and-seek.
+Bond with your bird and have fun!

 Fun activities to do with your lovebird.